optiklab/MultipleTextEditor/README.md

 See screenshots https://github.com/optiklab/MultipleTextEditor/wiki

-!!Project is archived as being outdated for years.
+[DEPRECATED] Project is archived as being outdated for years.